jlempen/Surface-Go-2-OpenCore/README.md

 The Surface Go 2 works great as a handy little macOS tablet.
 It won't entirely replace an iPad or even an Android tablet, but once set up properly, macOS is actually quite a nice tablet OS and almost on par with the Windows tablet experience.
 All the fancy Trackpad gestures available on macOS work on the Touchscreen as well and are very smooth and reliable.
 Folding the Type Cover behind the tablet disables the Keyboard and Trackpad and folding the Type Cover to the laptop position again re-enables both of them.

 The battery runtime is around five hours.

-> [!TIP]
-> I recommend installing `macOS 13 Ventura` rather than the newer `macOS 14 Sonoma`, `macOS 15 Sequoia` or `macOS Tahoe`.
-The builtin Intel Wireless chip works almost perfectly with Apple's iServices and Continuity features on `macOS Ventura` while those features are partially broken at the moment on newer versions of macOS.

 > [!IMPORTANT]
 > For macOS to be able to boot on the Surface Go 2, the `Secure Boot` option _**must be disabled**_ [in the UEFI](https://github.com/jlempen/Surface-Go-2-OpenCore/blob/main/README.md#uefi-settings).
 The boot screen will then display a large red bar with a padlock symbol at the top of the display when Secure Boot is disabled.